isomerpages/mlaw-pdo/_careers/Internship Opportunities.md

 </li>
 </ul>
 <p>The next internship run will be from <strong>9 December 2024 to 27 December 2024*</strong>.</p>
+<p><em>*The internship dates have been revised to avoid the semester exam week.</em>
+</p>
 <p>Application for the December 2024 intake has closed.
 Thank you for your
-interest.</p>
-<p><em>*The internship dates have been revised to avoid the semester exam week.</em>
-</p>
+interest.
+Please note that only successful/shortlisted candidates will be notified on the outcome.</p>
+<p></p>